kevin0932/demon/README.md

 ---
-The rest is the original README contend from DeMoN
+The rest is the original README content from DeMoN

 ---

 # DeMoN: Depth and Motion Network